limonana/HydroCamel/README.md

 # HydroCamel
-a computer vision system for autonomous submarine
+Real-Time Computer Vision system for an autonomous submarine; Participate in first Israeli team in the RoboSub competition.